tModLoader/mod-skeleton-generator/README.md

 [RxJava](https://github.com/ReactiveX/RxJava) (Reactive streams),

+[RxKotlin](https://github.com/ReactiveX/RxKotlin) (Adds RxJava bindings for Kotlin),

 [Gradle](https://gradle.org/) (Dependency management),

 [Spring Boot](https://spring.io/) (Micro Service framework for easy MVC flow)

+The app makes good use of the [TornadoFX](https://github.com/edvin/tornadofx) project.
+It is a framework based off of the original [JavaFX](https://openjfx.io/) (but in this case for Kotlin) which is used to create GUIs in Java applications.

 # License
 The license for this application is the GNU GPLv3 license.